<?xml version="1.0" encoding="UTF-8"?>

 &lt;/ol&gt;

-&lt;p&gt;&lt;strong&gt;Lessons and Reflections&lt;/strong&gt;&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;Cultural Impact and Real-World Reflections&lt;/strong&gt;&lt;/p&gt;

 </description>